 By her late twenties, she realizes that the risks she’s taken haven’t paid off—the failures and disappointments in love and career—have everything to do with her bottled up grief for the young man her mother disappeared from her life.
 With that understanding dawning, she heads back East to read his letters, long stashed in the bottom of a drawer, unopened.
 On the trek home, she buys a typewriter, holes up in a motel and begins to write, and she does not stop writing for two decades.
 Calamity, the first of two memoirs, is the fruit of that endeavor.

 While Calamity has a plot-driven narrative, passages of reflection punctuate the story.
 On Lisa’s journey West, she meets cowboys, wanna-be cowboys, barkeeps, evangelists, swindlers and friends.
 She interrogates the history of her parents, most especially her mother, who married her father after a series of deaths in her own family from which she never recovered.

-Lisa has been publishing essays for five years on the writing life, sex and relationships, and her love for horses, dogs and cowboy country.
-One appeared in the IPPY-award-winning anthology Unmasked: Women Write About Sex and Intimacy After Fifty, published in 2017.
-Calamity is her first full-length manuscript.
+Lisa publishes essays on the writing life, sex and relationships, and her love for horses and cowboy country.
+Three of her essays have been recently picked up by Horse Network and another appeared in the IPPY-award-winning anthology Unmasked: Women Write About Sex and Intimacy After Fifty, published in 2017.
 She lives near Boston, where she rides horses and commutes by bike to her job writing and editing technology blogs for Dell Technologies.
-She is at work on two sequels to Calamity.
+She is currently pitching her memoir Calamity Becomes Her to literary agents and is at work on two sequels.

 Sample of Lisa’s Published Works